visionspacetec/opssat-saasy-ml/src/saasy-ml/README.md

 ## 3. Deploy

-First, go into its root folder and call
+First, go into the root folder "sdk/examples/space/saasy-ml/" and call

     $ mvn install